i4Ds/SDOBenchmark/STRUCTURE.md

 First, it is ensured that no active region is present in both the test and training set.
 Afterwards, each sample is validated individually by checking the following:

-- Is the duration of each sample equal to the input duration?
+- Is the duration of each sample equal to *input_hours*?
-- Does each sample's peak flux happen after the input duration?
+- Does each sample's peak flux time happen after the input duration?
 - Does each sample's peak flux happen during in the prediction window?
 - Is each sample's input duration fully contained in its active region duration?
 - Is each sample's prediction window fully contained in its active region duration?